storesafe/cordova-sqlite-storage/README.md

 For issue #4, unit testing is done in `test-www/index.html`.
 To run the test(s) yourself please copy `test-www/index.html` along with the `test-www/lib` subdirectory into the `www` directory of your iOS or Android Cordova project and make sure you have SQLitePlugin completely installed (JS, Objective-C or Java, and plugin registered).

 In case problems I hope the unit tests can help us to reproduce, demonstrate, and verify the solution of these problems.

+# Loading pre-populated database file

+From [#10](https://github.com/chbrody/Cordova-SQLitePlugin/issues/10): [excellent directions for the Android version](http://www.raymondcamden.com/index.cfm/2012/7/27/Guest-Blog-Post-Shipping-a-populated-SQLite-DB-with-PhoneGap) have been posted recently, directions needed for iOS version.
+[General directions for Cordova/PhoneGap](http://gauravstomar.blogspot.com/2011/08/prepopulate-sqlite-in-phonegap.html) had been posted but seems out-of-date and does not specifically apply for this plugin.

 Extra Usage
 ===========